ubccr/coldfront/bootstrap/development/docker/README.md

        up
    ```

+   Notes:
+     - Some services (e.g., `web`) are expected to be failing at this point.

 7. Run Django scripts to set up the database and perform other tasks.
 You must provide the name of your Docker project.

    ```bash